 “My mother; it was my mother who brought me here as a child.
-I was able to run free, and when we returned to France I never forgot.
+I could run free, and when we returned to France, I never forgot.
 I promised to bring her back to our paradise one day.
 When my father passed, we sold his bakery and moved to Bora Bora.
 Tanya, I have not seen the mainland in many years”.

 Tanya made a wish on a star that night while slinking back to the bungalow.

 Richard usually ended up at the beach bar.
 He ordered drinks and sulked all day while Tanya was having a mad, exotic affair.
-She spent the following nine days romping in the sand with Philippe in the middle of the night until their two weeks were gone.
+She spent the following nine days romping in the sand with Philippe in the middle of the night until they spent their two weeks.

-That last night they lay naked next to each other looking at the stars.
+That last night the couple lay naked looking at the bright stars.
 He had brought a large cotton blanket, a bottle of French champagne and a black coral necklace he placed around her neck, ritually.
-She imagined she was a Polynesian goddess, and he was her god–equals in the scheme of things.
+She imagined she was a Polynesian goddess, and he was her god.
+Equals in the scheme of things.

-He began by nibbling her toes, sliding down he caressed her ankles where he placed a shell anklet.
-Further up he parted her tender thighs, raised on his knees and worshiped her until she cried out to the heavens above them.
-She crawled over him, sitting on his heavy cock, she lowered herself and rocked up to the tip, then back down his shaft slowly.
-She sat back and took him in her mouth lovingly, milking him till he spilled his seed in her mouth.
+He began by nibbling her toes.
+Sliding down he caressed her ankles where he placed a shell anklet.
+Further up he parted her tender thighs, raised on his knees and worshiped her until she cried out to the heavens above.
+She crawled over him and lowered herself then she sat back and took him in her mouth lovingly, milking him till he spilled his seed in her mouth.

 They made no promises.

 When she returned to civilization Tanya fired herself from her job and found a position as the manager of a French patisserie.
-It was a risky, but passionate move for her, and she was able to save money for her next trip to Tahiti.
+It was risky, but a passionate move for her, and she could save money for her next trip to Tahiti.

 She named her conch shell Boris, after Bora Bora.
 Every full moon she looks up and thinks of Philippe and imagines the one day they would meet again, under that same moon.
-She dreams of living a simple life and knows without doubt that Philippe would send for her.
+She dreams of living a simple life and knows without a doubt that Philippe will send for her.